lalitvarshney98/ExamHub/README.md

 ### Adding a Quiz
-- Users: Professors or anyone who has logged in with an Admin Profile
-- How to Get Here: Click on the ‘*Add Quiz*’ button from the menu on the left
+- Click on the ‘*Add Quiz*’ button from the menu on the left
 - What you have to enter:
   - Name of the Quiz
   - Description of the Quiz